MrSquiggles13/Zettelkasten/Zettelkasten/Heapify.md

 Each element from leaf up is treated separately as its own heap and sorted accordingly

 ![[Pasted image 20240307012045.png]]
-When the root of the binary tree is reached the binary tree will be converted into a heap
+This process is repeated after the root is reached.
+When the root of the binary tree is reached and there were no swaps to be made the binary tree will be converted into a heap

 The time complexity of heapify is $O(n)$ since the time taken is dependent on the n number of elements in the list being converted to a heap